smbutterfield/ibmt17-18/_12-reading-scores/a2-ex-insttransandrange.md

 - Tenor saxophone (sounds down a M9 (M2 plus an octave) from written)
     - The lower voiced saxophones (tenor and baritone) add an extra octave below the standard transposition.
 All saxophones read from treble clef music, so when accounting for the extra octave that the tenor saxophone adds, it is easiest to switch to bass clef when writing this instrument in concert pitch.

-You can find the concert pitch for all B-flat instruments by transposing *down* a M2 from the the written pitch. **This does not necessarily give you the correct octave** -- just the correct pitch -- so you must then consider the distance and direction based on the specific instrument.

 Conveniently, no B-flat instruments sound higher than their written pitch, so for each of the above instruments, when reading their written parts, transpose *down* a M2 to find concert pitch.
 Do not forget the additional octave for tenor saxophone.

 When reading a concert pitch line, transpose *up* a M2 to write for a B-flat instrument.
 Do not forget the additional octave for tenor saxophone.

 ### Instruments written in E-flat

+You can find the concert pitch for all E-flat instruments by transposing *up* a m3 or *down* a M6 from than the written pitch. **This does not necessarily give you the correct octave** -- just the correct pitch -- so you must then consider the distance and direction based on the specific instrument.

 This group includes:
 - Clarinet in E-flat (sounds up a m3 from written)